brewpi-remix/brewpi-tools-rmx/README.md

 To begin installing BrewPi, you need only issue the following command in a [terminal window](https://www.raspberrypi.org/documentation/usage/terminal/) (or via [ssh](https://www.raspberrypi.org/documentation/remote-access/ssh/)) on your Internet-connected Raspberry Pi:

-`wget -qO- https://raw.githubusercontent.com/lbussy/brewpi-tools-rmx/master/bootstrap.sh - /| sudo bash`
+`wget -qO- https://raw.githubusercontent.com/lbussy/brewpi-tools-rmx/master/bootstrap.sh | sudo bash`

 *or*

-`wget -qO- https://tinyurl.com/brewpi-tools-rmx - /| sudo bash`
+`wget -qO- https://u.nu/brewpi-tools-remix | sudo bash`

 If you choose to type either command in manually, the `-qO-` is "dash, lower-case 'Q', upper-case 'o', dash", with no spaces in between those characters.

-If you have a broken installation and/or need to run the uninstaller without it being installed correctly for some reason, you may use (all one line):
+If you have a broken installation and/or need to run the uninstaller without BrewPi being installed correctly for some reason, you may use (all one line):

-`wget -qO- https://tinyurl.com/brewpi-clean - /| sudo bash`
+`wget -qO- https://u.nu/brewpi-tools-clean | sudo bash`

 Please read the notes in the table below before running the uninstaller.